 HPS was introduced into New Zealand in 1997 as a pilot in Auckland and Northland, and following evaluation was expanded nationwide.

-In New Zealand, the Ministry of Health has contracted fifteen District Health Boards (DHBs) to deliver the free HPS service.
+In New Zealand, the Ministry of Health has contracted thirteen District Health Boards (DHBs) to deliver the free HPS service.
 To find a service near you click here.

-Cognition Education provides the national HPS leadership and co-ordination service (NLCS) to provide national support, direction and leadership for the HPS sector.
+Cognition Education provides the national HPS coordination service (NCS) to provide national support, direction and leadership for the HPS sector.

-The HPS service provides school communities with links to the appropriate health and social services (e.g., DHB health services, Heart Foundation’s Heart Start and Heart Schools, local NGO social services) to progress their action plan and achieve collaborative impact.
+The HPS service provides school communities with links to the appropriate health and social services (e.g. DHB health services, Heart Foundation programmes, local NGO social services) to progress their action plan and achieve collaborative impact.
 The HPS service is, therefore, an effective mechanism to ensure the right mix of health and social services are utilised by schools.
 We build on what evidence tells us is common to all successful education social and health/wellbeing interventions.